f5devcentral/f5-automation-labs/docs/class1/module3/lab2.rst

    |image50|

-   In the case of the fields shown in the example:
+   In the case of the fields shown in the above example:

    - ``pool__DefaultPoolIndex``: A value of ``0`` will be sent during a deployment